ronaldl29/public-domain-recipes/content/pulled-rabbit.md

 ## Directions

-1. Boil 2 rabbits until very tender.
+1. Boil 2 cleaned rabbits until very tender.
 2. Take them out to cool.
 3. When cold, cut them in pieces as for carving, and peel off the skin.
 Then with a fork pull all the meat from the bones, first loosening it with a knife.
 4. Put it into a stew-pan with plenty of cream, or some bits of fresh butter rolled in flour; some minced sweet herbs, some grated fresh lemon rind, and some hard-boiled yolks of eggs crumbled.
 Season with cayenne and nutmeg.